NimishBhatia3/TicTacToe-Java/README.md

 - Score tracking for players
 - Play again feature for multiple rounds

+## Dependencies

+- JavaFX: The JavaFX library is required to run the program.
+Make sure you have it installed in your Java environment.

 ## Installing

 1. **Download:** Clone or download the repository from [here](https://github.com/NimishBhatia3/TicTacToe-Java).